Image courtesy of Box Repsol on Flickr

 Suspension and Ride Height Devices

-Both the front and the rear suspension has been the centre of much debate in recent years with the introduction and the subsequent banning of rear ride height devices.
+Both the front and the rear suspension has been the centre of much debate in recent years with the introduction and the subsequent banning of front ride-height devices that can be used during a lap were banned from 2023 (start/“holeshot” devices were still permitted).

 And there it is, MotoGP suspension explained.
 A complex system that requires technical precision to understand and set so the bike performs just right for the rider.